MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/configure-reporting-services-to-use-a-subject-alternative-name.md

 [!INCLUDE[ssrs-appliesto](../../includes/ssrs-appliesto.md)] [!INCLUDE[ssrs-appliesto-2016-and-later](../../includes/ssrs-appliesto-2016-and-later.md)] [!INCLUDE[ssrs-appliesto-pbirsi](../../includes/ssrs-appliesto-pbirs.md)]

-This topic explains how to configure Reporting Services (SSRS) and Power BI Report Server to use a Subject Alternative Name (SAN), by modifying the rsreportserver.config file and using the Netsh.exe tool.
+This article explains how to configure Reporting Services (SSRS) and Power BI Report Server to use a Subject Alternative Name (SAN), by modifying the rsreportserver.config file and using the Netsh.exe tool.

-The instructions apply to the Web Service URL as well as the Web Portal URL in the Report Server Configuration Manager tool.
+The instructions apply to the Web Service URL and the Web Portal URL in the Report Server Configuration Manager tool.

 To use a SAN, the TLS/SSL certificate must be registered on the server, signed, and have the private key.
-You cannot use a self-signed certificate.
+You can't use a self-signed certificate.

 URLs in Reporting Services and Power BI Report Server can be configured to use a TLS/SSL certificate.
 A certificate normally has just a subject name, which allows only one URL for a Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL), session.
-The SAN is an additional field in the certificate that allows a TLS service to listen for many URLs, and to share the TLS port with other applications.
+The SAN is another field in the certificate that allows a TLS service to listen for many URLs, and to share the TLS port with other applications.
 For example, a SAN could look something like `www.myreports.com`.

 For more information about TLS settings for Reporting Services, see [Configure TLS Connections on a Native Mode Report Server](../../reporting-services/security/configure-ssl-connections-on-a-native-mode-report-server.md).